pehjos/dps-react-challenge/README.md

 We follow a **Git best practice workflow** to ensure clean and manageable code.

 ### 🔄 **Branching Strategy**
-- `main` → Stable production-ready branch
+- `master` → Stable production-ready branch
 - `develop` → Ongoing development work
 - `feature/*` → New features (merged into `develop`)
 - `bugfix/*` → Fixes for reported issues